Welcome to our Early Years Foundation Stage

 Mathematical skills in Early Years can be developed in every area of provision.
 Each day the children take part in a more formal, short session where they sing number songs and learn about number sense.
 The children use Numicon to help them to develop their number skills and they look at one number each week from zero to twenty.

 Mrs. McGee runs Forest School in Early Years.
 Each child should take part in a block of Forest School sessions during their time in Early Years.
 We are very fortunate to have our own Forest School area within the school grounds.
-It is incredible to see the improvement in the confidence and skills of the children during their six week block.
+It is incredible to see the improvement in the confidence and skills of the children as a result of the Forest School sessions.
 They are able to take risks and explore in a safe environment under the guidance of highly skilled staff.